UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Experiment

 \subsection{Scaling of the Inference Times}

 We compared the performance difference between running the LLMs five times and reported the metric of pass$@k$.
 As shown in Fig.~\ref{fig:exp_passk}, all models improved their performance with an increasing number of inference times.
-For Qwen2.5-72B, RCoT was slightly weaker than PoT in the first inference but quickly approached and surpassed PoT in subsequent run times.
-For GPT-3.5-Turbo and Gemini-1.5-Pro, PoT consistently outperformed RCoT.
+For Qwen2.5-72B and Gemini-1.5-Pro, RCoT was slightly weaker than PoT in pass$@1$ but quickly approached and surpassed PoT in subsequent run times.
 We observed that with an increasing number of inference time, RCoT consistently demonstrated a growing advantage in performance across almost all models, except for GPT-3.5.
+However, it is worth noting that GPT-3.5 exhibited the lowest pass rate.
 This suggests that RCoT may perform better in models with stronger reasoning capabilities.